LocalJoost/LocalJoost.github.io/_posts/2021-07-28-Rounded-corners-in-MRTK-UI.markdown

 ![](/assets/2021-07-28-Rounded-corners-in-MRTK-UI/rounded3.png)

-I am a great proponent of using COTS where ever possible - I would *not* like to build my own UI stack as the MRKT already offers so much, especially not for some minor visual effects.
+I am a great proponent of using COTS where ever possible - I would *not* like to build my own UI stack as the MRTK already offers so much, especially not for some minor visual effects.
 For the same reason I don't want to *fork* the MRTK because that will probably come back to haunt me when in some future the time comes to upgrade.
 It's best just to find out how we can fix this without too much work and too much things breaking -  staying as close to the original as possible.
 As the screen shots probably tell you, this is entirely doable.

 ## Analysis
-To my great surprise and joy I found *this* in the Mixed Reality Toolkit Standard Shader that is used is almost all (if not all) MRKT materials, under Fluent options.
+To my great surprise and joy I found *this* in the Mixed Reality Toolkit Standard Shader that is used is almost all (if not all) MRTK materials, under Fluent options.

 ![](/assets/2021-07-28-Rounded-corners-in-MRTK-UI/shader.png)